 Language or literary studies

 A single course may count toward both geographic and disciplinary distribution requirements.
-With the approval of the minor advisor, students whose minor includes a medieval and early modern studies course in one of these disciplinary categories may substitute one course from a discipline different from that of the major.
+With the approval of the minor advisor, students whose major includes a medieval or early modern course in one of these disciplinary categories may substitute one course from a discipline different from their major.

 The minor requires three components: the geographic distribution, the disciplinary distribution, and the electives.The distribution requirements insure that students reach beyond a single discipline and geographic zone in their study of pre-modern cultures.
 The disciplinary requirement fosters a deeper familiarity with pre-modern cultures in the core disciplines of history, art, literature, and music.
 This disciplinary depth enables students to develop a coherent understanding of past cultures as wholes, rather than the fragmentary vision which ensues from studying single aspects in isolation (only art, or only literature, for example).
 The geographical requirement fosters awareness of cultural connections (and differences) among the diverse cultural zones of the pre-modern world; cross-cultural comparison not only contributes to the breadth necessary to advance students in the humanities and social sciences, but also deepens students’ understanding of their primary cultural focus.